lpereira/lwan/README.md

-lwan Web Server
+Lwan Web Server
 ===============

 Lwan is a **high-performance** & **scalable** web server for glibc/Linux platforms.

-In development for almost 3 years, Lwan was until now a personal research effort that focused mostly on building a **solid infrastructure** for a lightweight and speedy web server:
+In development for almost 4 years, Lwan was until now a personal research effort that focused mostly on building a **solid infrastructure** for a lightweight and speedy web server: